dwavesystems/dwave-ocean-sdk/docs/examples/hybrid_cqm_diet.rst

 Fiber (nominal: 30): 58

 Compare the best solutions found when optimizing for taste and cost alone.
-Notice that to reduce 27 units of cost (:math:`30 - 3`) in the latter solution, the energy increased by 145 (:math:`177 - 32`) compared to the former solution, for a ratio of :math:`145/27 \approx 5.5`.
-To give each part of the combined objective a similar weighting, the `Objective Function`_ section above multiplied the part of the objective that minimizes cost by a factor of :math:`6`.
+Notice that to reduce 27 units of cost (:math:`30 - 3`) in the latter solution, taste was decreased by 145 (:math:`177 - 32`), for a ratio of :math:`145/27 \approx 5.5`.
+To give each part of the combined objective a similar weighting, the `Objective Function`_ section above multiplied the part of the objective that minimizes cost by a factor of :math:`\beta=6`.

 The graphic below shows the solution energies of the combined objective and both of its parts for :math:`\alpha = 1, \beta = \{1, 2, 3, ...
 19, 20\}`.